 The food on Windstar was amazing.
 We enjoyed all of our meals as well as the beach BBQ and Luau.

 Breakfast was served in the buffet area.
 There was always hot and cold items as well as a small menu you could order Eggs Benedict etc from.
 They had an omelet bar as well as cream of wheat and oatmeal.
 They also had tons of fresh fruit!

 Lunch was also served in the buffet area.
 Each day there was some sort of meat like fish, pork etc as well as some sides.
 There was fresh bread, cheese, fruit as well as a small menu you could order from.
 They also had dessert and ice cream.

 Dinner was served in the dining room.
 It was open seating where you could show up anytime from 7pm-9pm and sit with your group or join a shared table.
 The menu always had a wide range of items.
 As a picky eater, I was able to always find various items to try and they were all amazing.
 For dinner you could also make a reservation at Candles which was their Steak House.
 We opted not to eat there as I really enjoyed the dining room and their menus.

 There was one small plunge pool on the ship as well as one hot tub.
 It was more than enough as it left plenty of space on the deck for lounge chairs.

-I highly recommend Windstar for their ship size, food , service and itineraries.
+I highly recommend a Tahiti Windstar Cruise for their ship size, food , service and itineraries.
 If you'd like more information about Windstar Cruises, send me a message or book a consult on my main website page.

-If you have questions about cruising and want to book your next vacation, you can visitwww.thegypseatraveller.com and click on "Schedule Consult" to choose a date/time to zoom with Libbi, The Gypsea Traveller
+If you have questions about cruising French Polynesia or other destinations with Windstar and you'd like assistance, you can visit www.thegypseatraveller.com and click on "Schedule Consult" to choose a date/time to zoom with Libbi, The Gypsea Traveller